Open Source

 - The project logic - The players and server logic for this project

-- The backend - connections, encryption, permissions, configuration, logging, etc.
+- The backend / "LukLibs" - a collection of libraries handling things like: connections, encryption, permissions, configuration, logging, etc.

-It took years of on-and-off learning and developing the backend logic to have all the features it currently has.
+It took years of on-and-off learning and developing to write all the logic/libraries to have all the features that currently exist.

 I would like as many people to benefit from it as possible.

-But, I would also like to include me as well.
+But, I would also like that to include me as well.

 Donations?

-The first thing that comes to mind is accepting donations and opening a Patreon to support development.
+The first thing that comes to mind is accepting donations through something like Patreon or GitHub Sponsors to support development.

 That is indeed a possibility and may be set up at some point as a starting point.